noize-e/service-less/README.md

 HTTP_METHODS=['GET', 'POST']
 ```

-Then define in the `main.py` define the handler functions:
+Then in a new file `main.py` define the handlers functions:

 __GET request__.